 The park is leased from the City of Airdrie and operated by the Alberta Model Engineering Society, which was incorporated in 1971.
 Anyone who wants to volunteer is welcome to come and put their skills to work by helping create and maintain a unique and special place within the community.
 The park is a work in progress with big ideas to add a small scale farmstead, town and industries typical to the journey.
 Check our "Open Days/ Schedule tab above for pricing information.

 Birthday Party Bookings for the 2018 season

 Our normal operating days are Sundays between the Victoria Day/May Long weekend and Thanksgiving weekend.
-The park is now closed.
-But we do plan to host our usual "Frostbite Run" on Family Day, Monday February 19, 2018, weather permitting of course.
+And we do plan to host our usual "Frostbite Run" on Family Day Monday, weather permitting of course.
 Always consult our Facebook page or this web page for the latest run day information.